joseOlivares/slideshow_particle_Gantry5/README.md

 # slideshow_particle_Gantry5
-My updated version of Gantry 5 slide show particle
+My updated version of Gantry 5 slide show particle using UIKit 3

 Hi my name is Jose Olivares, this is my updated version of the slideshow Gantry 5 particle (it is based on the inspiretheme free slideshow particle).